crate/cratedb-toolkit/README.md

     -- Target: Where data is moved/relocated to.

     -- Targeting specific nodes.
-    -- You may want to designate dedicated nodes to be responsible for hot or cold storage types.
+    -- You may want to designate dedicated nodes to be responsible for "hot" or "warm" storage types.
     -- To do that, you can assign attributes to specific nodes, effectively tagging them.
     -- https://crate.io/docs/crate/reference/en/latest/config/node.html#custom-attributes
     "reallocation_attribute_name" TEXT,         -- Name of the node-specific custom attribute.